...

 Impact on Children

-Child custody battles can have a profound impact on the emotional well-being of the children involved.
+Child custody battles can profoundly impact the emotional well-being of the involved children.
 The stress and conflict associated with litigation can lead to anxiety, confusion, and even long-lasting emotional trauma for the child.
 Minimizing the negative effects on children should always be a top priority for parents in these situations.

 Counseling and Co-Parenting Resources